-Recommendation 2: Incentivize Local EVSE Installation
+Incentivize Local EVSE Installation

-There are three main tools a city can use to encourage or even require the installation of EVSE on private property and the focus should be placed on multi-unit residences, workplace sites, and key inter-metro sites.
+There are three main tools a city can use to encourage or even require the installation of EVSE on private property.
+The types of properties to consider are multi-unit residences, workplaces, commercial and recreational areas, and key inter-metro sites.